Walter Mayberry

 Walter Thomas "Tiger" Mayberry (March 14, 1915 – by March 5, 1944) was an American college football player, and later a U.S. Marine Corps fighter pilot.
 Mayberry was a casualty of World War II; dying in a Japanese prisoner of war camp after his plane was shot down.

 Mayberry was a prominent running back for the University of Florida's Florida Gators football team.
 A triple-threat man, he also passed and punted.
 When punting he excelled at placing balls in the "coffin corner."
 As was typical in the 1930s, he played both offense and defense, posting multiple school records for interceptions.
 Mayberry was selected as a sixth round pick of the 1938 NFL draft, but never played in the NFL.
 He was the first Gator drafted into the league.

-Early years
+Early life

 Mayberry was born on March 14, 1915, in Daytona Beach, Florida, and attended Mainland High School in his hometown.
 His father Tom operated a small grocery store.
 His mother was Helena Marie Murphy of Lewiston, Maine.
 He played for the Mainland Buccaneers high school football team, and suffered a broken neck while playing.